SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 # Simulation

 The simulation is done using the SOFA Open Source Framework and the "Soft-Robots" Plugin dedicated for Real-time simulation of Soft Robots.
 To define the simulation, a Python scene file is created and fed as input to SOFA.
-In the following, we will describe, step by step, the creation of scene file that perfrom the simulation of the soft Pneunet gripper.
+In the following, we will describe, step by step, the creation of scene file that perfom the simulation of the soft Pneunet gripper.
+A SOFA scene is an ordered tree of nodes (ex: ```finger.```), with parent/child relationship (set up by ```node.createChild()```).
+Each node has one or a few components (set up with ```node.createObject()```).
+Every node and component has a name and a few features.
+The main node at the top of the tree is called "rootNode".

 ## Volumetric Meshing and Loading

 To be able to simulate the soft robot, the first step is to discretise the soft robot in space, by creating a volumetric mesh, typically with tetrahedra.
 This can be done with any meshing tool such as Gmsh or CGAL.
 In this example, we use Gmsh.
 This will generate a vtk file containing all the information about postion of the nodes and connectivity between them through the tetrahedra.
-Here is the mesh that was used for each finger of the gripper:

 ![Real images](../images/PneuNets-gripper_mesh.png)